This guide covers advanced configuration techniques for consultants who want to squeeze the best performance out of StoreTalk’s AI staff.

 Other cities: 7–10 business days (₹499 shipping)

 Write FAQs exactly as customers ask them.
-The AI matches customer questions against the question text in your knowledge base — closer phrasing means better matching.
+The AI matches customer questions against the question text in your KB.

 Q: Can I get the table in a custom colour?